SiyiP/linked-blog-starter-md/11 HEENT/SFP Embryology Head and Neck I+II_Gooz.md

 	- ectodermal cells to diffrentiate into olfactory epithelium in weeks 7-8
 - on the other hand, epiithelial plug - at nasal pit openings, persists til 4 mon, removed via apoptosis , closigng it from the outside

-nasalc avity <= superficial ectoderm oral cavity lining =< oral ectorderm oral cavity <- from keeping healthyu
+nasal cavity <= superficial ectoderm oral cavity lining =< oral ectorderm oral cavity <- from keeping healthyu